-Dismissal Routines PM Pick Up At CUS 7th Doring: All students ovit the building through the main CHS: 2:45 PM At CHS 7th Period: All students exit the building through the main entrance in an orderly manner.
-RA: 2:42 PM At RA 7th Period: All students exit through the main entrance.
-Students who are not riding a bus must be with a coach, teacher, or sit in the front lobby and wait for a ride.
+Dismissal Routines PM Pick Up At CHS 7th Period: All students exit the building through the main entrance in an orderly manner.
+CHS: 2:45 PM At RA 7th Period : All students exit through the main entrance.
+Students who are not riding a bus must be with a coach, teacher, or sit in the RA: 2:42 PM front lobby and wait for a ride.
 No students are allowed to roam the building after school hours.
-Out of District Bus Daily at 3:20 pm from CHS Cafeteria CHS students will meet the out of district bus at CHS after school.
+Out of District Bus Daily at 3:15 pm CHS students will meet the out of district bus at CHS after school.
 Students riding the out of district bus must wait in a designated area until 3:20 at which time they will be picked up at the cafeteria entrance.
 If out of district bus riders have an after school activity until 3:20 they may participate in that activity.
 Out of district bus riders must either be in the designated area or at the after school activity.
 They may not roam the building.